 Under Mr Rudd, Labor initially saw its figures improve.
 But Mr Abbott, who enjoyed the strident support of Rupert Murdoch's newspapers, then widened the gap again.

-The main election issues were how to tackle an expected economic slowdown, whether to keep the Labor-introduced carbon tax, and how to reduce the number of migrants arriving from Asia by boat.'Nature of the job'
+The main election issues were how to tackle an expected economic slowdown, whether to keep the Labor-introduced carbon tax, and how to reduce the number of migrants arriving from Asia by boat.

 Mr Abbott told the Herald Sun his government was poised to "deliver on our commitments, starting from day one".